Biri Biri

 Alhaji Momodo Njie (30 March 1948 – 19 July 2020), also known as Biri Biri, was a Gambian footballer who played as a right winger.
 He most notably played for Sevilla in Spain and Herfølge in Denmark.
 He was also a Gambian international footballer, and is regarded by several as the best Gambian footballer of all time.

+Early Life and Background

+Njie was born in March 1948 in Banjul, the Gambia.

 Club career

 Before his time in Europe, Biri Biri played for Black Stars, Black Diamonds, White Phantoms and Augustinians in Gambia as well as Mighty Blackpool of Sierra Leone.

 Biri Biri was spotted by Danish club B.1901 during a training camp in Gambia in 1972.
 He left them in 1973 for Spanish team Sevilla.
 He was the first black player to play for Sevilla, and was considered one of their best players.
 Biri Biri returned to Denmark to play for Herfølge in 1980, and in 1981 he signed for Wallidan back in Gambia, for whom he played until retirement in 1987.